davisonaudio/HapticInstrumentWorkshop/README.md

+# HaptiCoupler System

+This repository contaisn the design files and firmware for the HaptiCoupler system.
+It also contains information for the Haptic instrument study that used the HaptiCoupler system to explore digital musical instrument designs.

+More information about the system can be found in the Wiki tab of this repo.

+The HaptiCoupler is a device that enables simultaneous tactile sensing and haptic feedback through a signle voice coil transducer.

+This is achieved by actuating the voice coil with a voltage and sensing with current, along with some DSP running on the Teensy 4.0 to cancel the actuation signal from the sensing signal.

+It is designed primarily for use with audio-driven digital resonator instruments, though can be used for other purposes.

 # HapticInstrumentWorkshop
-Repository for the self-sensing vibrotactile haptic instrument design project.
+Information for the self-sensing vibrotactile haptic instrument design project.
 Part of the Augmented Instruments Lab at Imperial College London

 For more information on using the kit and detailed documentation, visit the [wiki](https://github.com/davisonaudio/HapticInstrumentWorkshop/wiki).